 As founding violinist of the Toronto-based Amarok Ensemble, Brenna attended the 2015 St. Lawrence String Quartet Chamber Music Seminar at Stanford University, where the ensemble was one of three groups featured in the seminar’s International Showcase at Bing Concert Hall.
-In 2016 the Amarok Ensemble was invited to participate in the Ottawa International Chamber Music Festival’s inaugural Career Development Residency, which included several main stage appearances.
+In 2016 the Amarok Ensemble participated in the Ottawa International Chamber Music Festival’s inaugural Career Development Residency, which included several main stage appearances.